simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 ➜  press h + enter to show help
 ```

-You should now be able to see your web app on http://localhost:5173/.
-The web page should say __Hello World__.
+Visit http://localhost:5173/ in your browser.
+The web page should say **Hello World**.

-In your editor, you will see several files.
-However, for now, you will mainly be working in `HelloWorld.vue` and `App.vue`.
+In your editor, you'll see several files.
+However, for now you'll mainly be working in `HelloWorld.vue` and `App.vue`.
 First we'll start with `HelloWorld.vue`.

 ## HTML

 ### Hello World
 The simplest Vue component you can have is an empty template element.
 You can kind of think of the template element like the body element in a normal HTML file.

 ```vue
 <template></template>
 ```